 2 cups berries (one kind or different kinds as desired)

 Garnish (one or more): lime wedge, whole berries, cinnamon stick

 Muddle or blend fresh berries until smooth.
 Pour into a pitcher, stir in other ingredients, then pour into glass and garnish.
 Salute!

-Oranges, tangerines, clementines, grapefruits, pomelos, lemons, limes are members of the citrus fruit family.
-They more or less corner the market on vitamin C. They also contain vitamin A, B9, minerals potassium, magnesium and copper, flavonoids, carotenoids and phenolic acids.
+Oranges, tangerines, clementines, grapefruits, pomelos, lemons, and limes are members of the citrus fruit family.
+They more or less cornered the market on vitamin C. They also contain vitamins A and B9, minerals potassium, magnesium, and copper, flavonoids, carotenoids, and phenolic acids.
 That lineup positions them to be effective antioxidant and anti-inflammatory agents for immune strength.

 1 cup coconut water, chilled